preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-published-processes/index.rst

 **************
 You can create a new Draft from a published process and start working on the new edition when you need it.
 The existing edition is still available for users until it's replaced, when the new edition is published.

-For more information on how to create a new draft, see the heading "Creating a new draft from a published document" on this page: (link to be added)
+For more information on how to create a new draft, see: :doc:`Create a new draft from a published process </working-with-processes/authoring-processes/working-with-drafts/new-draft-from-published/index>`

 View Process
 *******************